d-wiltshire/bikesharing/README.md

 * This heatmap shows the most frequent concluding times for trips, broken down by gender.
 Most trips were taken during morning and afternoon weekday rush hour, and the trends between men and women are very similar.

+---

 ### Trips by Gender, by Weekday, by User Type
-A heatmap that shows the number of bike trips broken down by gender for each day of the week by each user type (i.e., whether the user is a customer or a subscriber)
+A heatmap that shows the number of bike trips broken down by gender for each day of the week by each user type (i.e., whether the user is a non-subscriber or a subscriber)

 ![tableau5](https://user-images.githubusercontent.com/100863488/171242037-4d7e6304-da31-46a0-8fab-c04a8e044de7.png)

-* This heatmap shows the number of rides per weekday, broken down by day, gender, and user type (non-subscriber or subscriber).
-Most rides were taken by male subscribers, especially toward the end of the week (Thursday-Saturday)
+* Most rides were taken by male subscribers, especially toward the end of the week (Thursday-Saturday).

+---